rkonoplev/dniester/docs/TECHNICAL_SPEC.md

 - Import content from **Drupal 6 DB** into new schema:
     - `title`, `teaser`, `body`, `created_at`, `taxonomy`, `node_type`.
 - Map legacy Drupal taxonomy to new category model.
-- Ensure UTF-8/utf8mb4 compatibility (for Cyrillic and multilingual content).

 ---